October 9, 2018

 2. Regarding translation: Malay is paid for.
 Arabic looks to cost about .07 per word for translation plus editing, so about $2,800 for the 40,000 word set of studies.
 For Farsi, I think we will pay about .04 per word including editing, so about $1,600 for the 40,000 words.
 I have volunteers to help with several other languages, but will yet need to hire editors to make sure the quality is good.
 So I think for Urdu, Indonesian, Kurdish, and Bangladeshi, it will cost about $800 each if I can get the main work done by volunteers.
 If I hire it out, more like $1,600 per language.

-3. For the primary/secondary school starting in 2019 in Sabah (following all our counsels), the first year’s cost (aside from the teacher’s salary which is already donated) will be $36,500.
-That includes mostly one-time costs (putting up a two-bath, 2 class-room, two staff-residence room, 1700 ft2 building on already secured land; and buying a vehicle that will be needed for canvassing and busing of students).
+3. For the primary/secondary school starting in 2019 in Sabah (following all our counsels), the first year’s cost (aside from the teacher’s salary which is already donated) will be $42,400.
+That includes mostly one-time costs (putting up a two-bath, 2 class-room, two staff-residence room, 1700 ft2 building on already land purchased with this money too; and buying a vehicle that will be needed for canvassing and busing of students).
 By the second year we expect this school to be self-sustaining.

 4. For the video work, what needs to be funded now is the advertisement of the videos that are nearly ready for use.
 We will advertise them in Malaysia.
 For this we would like an initial advertising budget of $3,000.
 On a pay-per-click basis we think we can reach quite a collection of persons with that advertising.